wonderunit/storyboarder/DEVELOPERS.md

 - icnsutils - provides `icns2png`
 - graphicsmagick

+It is possible to [build for Linux on other platforms using a Docker container](https://github.com/electron-userland/electron-builder/wiki/Docker).

 ## Deploying

 Remember to sync data files that have server representation (like `messages.json`).